 “We’re incredibly delighted to have made the shortlist.
 Our mission has always been to build and set new benchmarks in how data can be employed to empower knowledge exchange globally.
 Being shortlisted for such a prestigious award is a superb accolade, and excites us to have such external support of our mission in this space.”

 Out of all the entries received, 246 progressed to the longlist and from there 63 made the shortlist.
 Now the shortlisted, featuring a dynamic mix of ‘People’, ‘Companies’ and ‘Things’, candidates wait to find out if they will be identified as a #21toWatch winner.

 The #21toWatch shortlist is independently judged by four leading specialists across a range of disciplines.
-The judges for 20202 are Isabel Fox (Luminous Ventures), Tim Robinson (Tech East), Siddhi Trivedi (Entrepreneur) and Bruno Cotta (CJBS Entrepreneurship Centre) who will all assess the candidates based on five criteria: innovation, challenge, influence, viability and memorability.
+The judges for 20202 are Isabel Fox (Luminous Ventures), Tim Robinson (Tech East), Siddhi Trivedi (Entrepreneur), and Bruno Cotta (CJBS Entrepreneurship Centre) who will all assess the candidates based on five criteria: innovation, challenge, influence, viability, and memorability.

 “The judges have a tough job ahead of them,” said David Holden-White, techspert.io Co-Founder and Managing Director.

 “The competition is incredibly tough with inventions in the ‘things’ category ranging from a natural plastic alternative made entirely from peas to organic electronics.
-We’re honoured to be included among other pioneers in Cambridge and the East of England and look forward to finding out who makes the Top 21,” he concluded.
+We’re honored to be included among other pioneers in Cambridge and the East of England and look forward to finding out who makes the Top 21,” he concluded.